About encaustic art

 Materials and technique statement

-Jamie Gray is an installation artist who transforms wood into a distinctive appearance by heating and layering beeswax and pigments on its surface.
-Gray enhances the supple encaustic wax surface through a repetitive mark-making process, adding textures and abstract motifs.
-Jamie intentionally connects her artistic practice to her love of nature by utilizing natural, renewable materials and slow, handcrafted techniques.
+Jamie Gray is an installation artist who transforms shaped wood panels into distinct pieces by fusing and layering encaustic wax – a blend of pigment, beeswax, and tree resin - on their surface.
+Encaustic art is a historic technique that dates to ancient Egyptian art, around 100–300 AD.
+It is highly archival and colorfast; it is impervious to moisture and does not yellow.
+The wax provides a deep, luminous quality and can be polished to a shine.
+The wax’s unique properties mean the artwork’s hue and surface reflection are ever-changing from different viewing angles and lighting conditions.
+Gray enhances the supple wax surface through her repetitive mark-making process, adding textures and abstract motifs.
+She intentionally connects her artistic practice to her love of nature by using natural, renewable materials and employing slow, handcrafted techniques.

 Care and Handling of Encaustic Art